Flooristics, LLC

 Share Button

 One of the most common claims reported by manufacturers from customers with wood floors is that of gapping.
-Gapping takes place when the wood planks separate between the edges.
+Gapping takes place when the wood planks separate at the edges.
 Because wood contracts or expands based on the amount of moisture in the air, gaps can occur as humidity levels change.

 When wood flooring is properly installed, there will be small gaps created in drier months, and no gaps at all in more humid months.
-It’s not uncommon to have seasonal changes in a wood floor, but with a good installation this will be minimal.
+It’s not uncommon to have seasonal changes in a wood floor, but with a good installation, this will be minimal.

 To have happier customers and create beautiful flooring that lasts a lifetime, flooring installers should take the time to acclimate the flooring material before installation.